 In spring 2014, we started a planting of more than 500 wiregrass plugs through a second grant — this one initiated by a plant ecology student.
 This grant also provided startup funding for a new kiosk to be installed between the Gillespie Museum and the Rinker Environmental Learning Center in fall 2014.

 Why Plant Native?
 Protecting Native Landscapes from Exotic Invasives

 Florida Exotic Pest Plant Council

-In fall 2014, through a Kathy Craddock Burke Education Grant from the Florida Exotic Pest Plant Council, Stetson University undergraduates will research and design educational materials focused on the benefits of native plants and the inherent dangers of invasive exotics.
-In addition to listing Category I plant pests common in Volusia County, the brochure, sign and web page (under the rubric "Why Plant Native?") will describe benefits of native species for water conservation and wildlife habitat, and list native alternatives to exotic landscape plants.
-The full-color pedestal sign (36" x 48"), which will include text and photos, will be installed in the landscape during a February Science Saturday at the Gillespie, in conjunction with National Invasive Species Awareness Week.
-The brochure will be available through the Rinker Environmental Learning Center kiosk, and the research supported by this grant will become an important component in educational outreach for K-12 students.
+In fall 2014, through a Kathy Craddock Burke Education Grant from the Florida Exotic Pest Plant Council, Stetson University undergraduates researched and designed educational materials focused on the benefits of native plants and the inherent dangers of invasive exotics.
+In addition to listing Category I plant pests common in Volusia County, the brochure, sign and web page (under the rubric "Why Plant Native?") describe benefits of native species for water conservation and wildlife habitat, and list native alternatives to exotic landscape plants.
+The full-color pedestal sign (36" x 48"), which includes text and photos, was installed in the landscape during a February Science Saturday at the Gillespie, in conjunction with National Invasive Species Awareness Week.
+The brochure is available through the Rinker Environmental Learning Center kiosk, and the research supported by this grant has become an important component in educational outreach for K-12 students.

 Viva Florida Demonstration Garden at the Gillespie Museum